XPLORA

 What is the main purpose of a GNSS signal simulator?

-GNSS signals are used in extremely many different applications for the determination of position and or/time.They are used, for example, for navigation in automotive, maritime or aerospace industry, for precise timing in power distribution networks and finance industry, for surveying purposes, for tracking of valuable assets like cars and machinery, and many other purposes.
-All devices and systems which use GNSS technology for positioning and/or timing must be tested for ensuring a reliable, safe operation.
+GNSS signals are used in extremely many different applications for the determination of position and or/time.
+They are used, for example, for navigation in the automotive, maritime or aerospace industry, for precise timing in power distribution networks and the finance industry, for surveying purposes, for tracking valuable assets like cars and machinery, and many other purposes.
+All devices and systems which use GNSS technology for positioning and/or timing must be tested to ensure a reliable, safe operation.

-Products and systems relying on GNSS technology for positioning and/or timing have to be tested thouroughly before putting them into operation.
-As the possibilities for comprehensive testing in real life are very limited, the use of a GNSS simulation system is the perfect option for ensuring a high coverage of test scenarios, efficient execution of many test cases, having in mind the requirement to standardize and repeat tests.
+Products and systems relying on GNSS technology for positioning and/or timing have to be tested thoroughly before putting them into operation.
+As the possibilities for comprehensive testing in real life are very limited, the use of a GNSS simulation system is the perfect option for ensuring a high coverage of test scenarios, and efficient execution of many test cases, having in mind the requirement to standardize and repeat tests.